Skarlso/yogsothoth/README.md

-# yogsothoth
+# Yog-Sothoth

-Digital Ocean Service Wrapper
+Is a library providing the ability to handle Digital Ocean assets together.